OntimizeWeb/ontimize-web-templates/templates/form/02-form/README.md

 <br/>

-2. Configure the `o-list` modifying the values for the inputs `service-type`, `entity` `columns`, `quick-filter-columns` and `parent-keys`.
-For more information consult the following url <https://ontimizeweb.github.io/docs/v15/components/data/list/overview#custom-list-item>.
+2. Configure the `o-grid` modifying the values for the inputs `service-type`, `entity`, `columns` and `quick-filter-columns`.
+We don’t use `parent-keys` here.
+Instead, a dedicated service builds the kv and filters the data displayed by `o-grid`.
+See section 10 for details.
+For more information consult the following url <https://ontimizeweb.github.io/docs/v15/components/data/grid/overview>.

 <br/>